 It’s recommended to change those settings:

-- ignoreip – Specify your own ISP IP in this line, in such way you will avoid any blocks on your own IP address.
+- ignoreip – Specify your own ISP IP in this line, in such a way you will avoid any blocks on your own IP address.

-- bantime – This value sets a number of seconds that a client is going to be blocked from the server in case he violates any of the rules.
+- bantime – This value sets the number of seconds that a client is going to be blocked from the server in case he violates any of the rules.
 The default is 10 minutes, you can change it to higher if you’d like.

-- maxretry – This is the number of times a host can fail to login before getting banned.
+- maxretry – This is the number of times a host can fail to log in before getting banned.

 - findtime – Amount of time that a client has to log in.
 The default is set to 10 minutes.

 After making all the changes save your file and restart the Fail2ban service using the following command:

 sudo systemctl start fail2ban.service sudo systemctl enable fail2ban.service